 In Taxation students will gain an understanding of Federal Income Tax laws and how to prepare returns for individuals, sole enterprises, partnerships, and small corporations.
 (Fall)

-BA316SP Taxation (3) (SPS)
+BA316SP Taxation I (3) (Online)

 In Taxation students will gain an understanding of Federal Income Tax laws and how to prepare returns for individuals, sole enterprises, partnerships, and small corporations.
-School of Professional Studies.
+Online course.
 Offered as needed.

 BA323 Management Principles (3)